TimRathert/Project-2/README.md

 </details>

 <details>
-<summary>Some things we're proud of:</summary>
+<summary>Some things we enjoyed working on and things we learned:</summary>
 - Tim

 > I really enjoyed working on routes and making different data available within each page.
+I learned a lot about working with databases and collaborative github workflow.

 - Joey

+>

 - Abtulloh

+>

 </details>